 Cats are generally curious and tend to investigate new things.
-Those already familiar with a covered litter box may be quicker to investigate.
+Those already familiar with a covered litter box may be quicker to investigate the Litter-Robot.

 We recommend placing the Litter-Robot where the old litter box used to be, especially if your cat is fearful of new things.
 You can remove the old litter box or leave it next to the Litter-Robot for a short time.
 Then, take a cup of litter from the old box and put it in the globe of the Litter-Robot.
 The scent will be familiar, and your cat should be inclined to check it out.
 Once your cat ventures inside and feels the litter under his paws, he'll know what to do!
 Check out Making the Switch for more tips and tricks.

 It depends how much your kitten weighs.
-The Litter-Robot senses the weight of your cat to know when it enters and exits, which triggers the countdown timer and cleaning cycle.
+The Litter-Robot senses the weight of your cat to know when it enters and exits the globe, which triggers the countdown timer and cleaning cycle.

-Kittens and small cats that weigh less than 5 pounds may not be heavy enough for the sensor to detect.
+Kittens and small cats that weigh less than 5 pounds may not be heavy enough to trigger the Cat Sensor.
 Until they weigh enough, we recommend using your Litter-Robot in "semi-automatic" mode to keep your cat safe and relieve you from litter box scooping.

 For "semi-automatic" mode, leave the Litter-Robot switched off or unplugged.
 When you see your cat has used it, wait about 7 minutes for the waste to clump, then turn it on/plug it in.
-The Litter-Robot will automatically perform a cleaning cycle (takes about 2 ½ minutes), then turn it off/unplug it again.
-Continue this supervised, semi-automatic mode until your kittens have gained sufficient weight to activate the cat sensor.
+The Litter-Robot will automatically perform a Clean Cycle (which takes about 2 ½ minutes), then turn it off/unplug it again.
+Continue this supervised, semi-automatic mode until your kittens have gained sufficient weight to activate the Cat Sensor.